For many parents, ensuring their children receive an education that aligns with their religious beliefs is a top priority.

 The parish also operates a K-12 school called Sacred Heart Academy.
 The school originally opened in 1905 and was re-founded in 2013 to add a classical component to the Catholic education it provides for students.

-Consistent with Catholic teaching, Sacred Heart Academy teaches its students that all people are created in the image of God, male or female.
+Consistent with Catholic teaching, Sacred Heart Academy instructs its students that all people are created in the image of God, male or female.
 And that core belief doesn’t just guide school teaching; it also informs school policy.
 It’s important for Sacred Heart to be able to hire faculty and staff who share its Catholic beliefs.
 But the reinterpretation of Michigan’s non-discrimination law threatens the school’s ability to teach and operate according to its faith.

 Michigan’s Elliott-Larsen Civil Rights Act and penal code was intended to ban discrimination on the basis of certain characteristics, such as sex.
 But in July 2022, the Michigan Supreme Court redefined “sex” to include sexual orientation and gender identity, unilaterally expanding the act’s application without legislative involvement.